acislab/www.globalcentra.org/centra8/registration.md

 ## Registration

 Registration for CENTRA 8 is now open.
-[Click here to register](https://forms.gle/mpZoojZULUBureiZ8).
-You will be confirmed to the event once your registration has been duly processed.
+[Click here to register](https://forms.gle/mpZoojZULUBureiZ8). <br>
+You will be confirmed to the event once your registration has been duly processed. <br>

 Please note:
 - There is no fee to attend; however, seats are limited.
 We encourage you to register soon to secure your spot.
 - You may register someone else from your institution to attend.
 - Attendees are responsible for their own travel arrangements and asociated expenses during their travel.